eherr/py_fbx_wrapper/README.md

 # py_fbx_wrapper
 Simple Cython wrapper for the FBX SDK to load characters with meshes into a dictionary structure.
 It was tested using [vis_utils](https://github.com/eherr/vis_utils) with files from [MakeHuman](http://www.makehumancommunity.org/) but might also work with files from other sources.

-You need to change path to the python environment in the files FBXWrapper.csproj and FBXImporterWrapper.csproj
+You need to change path to the python environment in the files FBXWrapper.vcxproj and FBXImporterWrapper.vcxproj

 Additionally the following dependencies are required:
 - [GLM](https://glm.g-truc.net/0.9.9/index.html)